Georgia runoff underscores GOP struggles with Black voters

 “I think it’s very hard for Herschel Walker to have credibility on issues that are top-of-mind for Black folks in Georgia because I think we all can make an argument that he has no direct relationship with the state of Georgia apart from playing football,” he said.
 “But also he has no track record even fighting for issues or saying what he’s going to do for our community.”

 Adding to his challenges is the fact that his opponent has considerable clout among Democrats, especially after helping them flip the Senate last year.
-Over the last four weeks, Senate Majority PAC’s (SMP) affiliated group Georgia Honor has invested more than $5 million in advertising for Warnock.
+Over the last four weeks, Senate Majority PAC’s (SMP) affiliated group Georgia Honor has invested $23.5M in TV and digital advertising for the runoff election.
 Former President Barack Obama spent Thursday in Georgia campaigning for Warnock.
 And in a new phone campaign, former first lady Michelle Obama urged voters to join her in supporting Warnock.

 Republicans, on the other hand, don’t have any comparable figures who could for Walker.
 Trump, who is expected to hold a virtual rally for the candidate on Monday night, has not held any in-person rallies in the state since Nov.
 8.